SSusantAchary/LLM-Resources-Papers-Frameworks-Tools/README.md

 ### Ability Evaluaition Experiments

-We conduct a fine-grained evaluation on the abilities discussed in Section 7.1 and Section 7.2.
-For each kind of ability, we select representative tasks and datasets for conducting evaluation experiments to examine the corresponding performance of LLMs.
+I conduct a fine-grained evaluation on the abilities discussed in Section 7.1 and Section 7.2.
+For each kind of ability, I select representative tasks and datasets for conducting evaluation experiments to examine the corresponding performance of LLMs.